-There are many styles and designs of antique dinner bells.
-From dainty Victorian silver table bells to large country farm bells, from unique salt and pepper shaker set dinner bells to Western iron triangles, each one treasured by the family that it summoned to dinner in years past.
+Back in a time when daily meals were carefully planned and the entire family attended, dinner bells were incredibly common.
+From dainty Victorian silver table bells to large country farm bells, from unique salt and pepper shaker set dinner bells to Western iron triangles, each one was treasured by the family that it summoned to the day's final meal in years past.

-When dinner was ready on the farm, the large cast iron dinner bell was rung to call everyone to the table.
-In today's marketplace there are many replicas of farm dinner bells.
-To help determine if a farm bell is a replica or an original check the casting edge.
-Older bells will show wear and a thinning of the casting edge due to age and use.
-Antique bells were generally cast as one piece and will not have a parting line from a mold.
-Newer bells are usually cast using a two part mold.
-These antique replica bells show the typical design of post mounted farm dinner bells
+Note: In today's marketplace, there are many replicas of these farm dinner bells.
+To help determine if a farm bell is a replica or an original, check the casting edge.
+Older bells'll show wear and a thinning of the casting edge due to age and use.
+Antique bells were generally cast as one piece and won't have a parting line from a mold.
+Newer bells are usually cast using a two part mold, many antique replica bells also employ the typical design of post mounted farm dinner bell as well.

 Indoor dinner bells have been around for hundreds of years, most frequently used by the upper echelon of society as a demarcation between aristocratic dining conventions and lower class meals.
 Yet, these hand bells (which encompass a long handle and usual bell underneath) of the 18th, 19th, and early 20th centuries were crafted out of a wide variety of expensive materials, including: